mpv-player/mpv/DOCS/interface-changes.rst

  --- mpv 0.31.0 ---
     - add `--d3d11-output-csp` to enable explicit selection of a D3D11 swap chain color space.
+    - the --sws- options and similar now affect vo_image and screenshot conversion (does not matter as much for vo_gpu, which does most of this with shaders)
-    - add an builtin "sw-fast" profile, which restores performance settings that were switched to higher quality since mpv 0.30.0
+    - add a builtin "sw-fast" profile, which restores performance settings for software video conversion.
+These were switched to higher quality since mpv 0.30.0 (related to the previous changelog entry).
+This affects video outputs like vo_x11 and vo_drm, and screenshots, but not much else.
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.